 - Goal: transforms a vision into a discrete statement of direction.

-- Objective: breaks down a goal into tasks that are measurable and time-oriented.
+- Objective: breaks down a goal into tasks that are measurable and

 How To Do It